Skip to main content

 What does a FSO do?

-What role does a FSO play?
+What skills does a FSO need?

 While a college degree is not always a requirement for the position of FSO, having a background in occupational health and safety or a related field can be beneficial.
 Many production companies prefer candidates with relevant certifications, such as Certified Safety Professional (CSP) or Certified Industrial Hygienist (CIH).
 Additionally, prior experience working in a safety-related role in the film industry or other high-risk industries can also be advantageous.